Schedule a Vaccination | Reminder: Masks Are Still Required When Visiting

-The TS Clinic at Cincinnati Children’s has compiled the following glossary of terms you may hear during your or your child’s treatment.
-We want you to be informed about the condition and treatment, so please ask a member of our care team if you have questions about terms or phrases related to TS.
+Our experts compiled the following glossary of terms you may hear during your visit.
+We want you to be informed, so please ask a member of our care team if you have questions about terms or phrases related to TS.

 Seizure monitoring using simultaneous EEG and video recording.
 The monitoring can be prolonged, lasting from hours to days, and records both seizures and non-seizure behavior.

 A disease characterized by recurrent, unprovoked seizures.
 Epilepsy afflicts an estimated 40 million people worldwide and approximately 2.3 million in the United States.

 An abnormal, excessive, sudden discharge of the neurons in the brain.
 In essence, a seizure is like an “electrical storm of the brain.”

 Seizures that begin in one part of the brain and then travel throughout the brain.

 Grand mal seizures